 Follow this with water and the starter enzymes, replace the lid, and you’re good to go.
 Now you just need to add your waste, water, and enzymes over the weeks as per instructions.

-The waste will be broken down and will drain through into the soil leaving no mess, no smell, and very little maintenance.
+The waste will be broken down and drain into the soil, leaving no mess, no smell, and very little maintenance.

 Things to consider about installing a septic tank: